Chart Color Schemes

 Kogarah Bay - Carlton - Allawah has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 31 such projects that could potentially impact the area.
-Notable projects include St George Hospital Redevelopment Stage 3, Sydney Metro West, 324-330 Railway Parade Carlton Development, and Horizon Hurstville.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 31 projects likely affecting the area.
+Notable ones include St George Hospital Redevelopment Stage 3, Sydney Metro West, 324-330 Railway Parade Carlton Development, and Horizon Hurstville.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.